 "correct" view to be, and to do so would constitute

 The Final IRA Report takes into account some thousand

 scientific references, including scientific references cited by

-qualified and respected scientists and technical experts,
+and respected scientists and technical experts, performed this

 The IRA Team applied its expert judgment and elaborated its

 reasoning at every step in the Final IRA Report.
 On the

 basis of its detailed analysis of the level of risk associated

 with the importation of New Zealand apples, the IRA Team

 concluded that certain risk mitigation measures were required